Juneteenth-A Message from Mayor Rhodes-Conway

 WHEREAS, although slavery was formally abolished in December of 1865 with the enactment of the 13th amendment to the US constitution, it contains an exception for the labor of incarcerated individuals, which has incited a rash of practices, policies and laws targeting and disproportionately disenfranchising Black people in America through criminalization, exploitation of their labor, mass incarceration and voter suppression; and

-WHEREAS, in 1866, emancipated men and women in Texas began celebrating Juneteenth as Jubilee Day; and
+WHEREAS, in 1866, emancipated people in Texas began celebrating Juneteenth as Jubilee Day; and

 WHEREAS, 47 states, including Wisconsin, have declared Juneteenth to be a state holiday; and